 Egg Protein comes from egg whites and is turned into a powder form – great if you need a dairy free source of protein.
 Also a complete protein powder that contains all essential amino acids and easily digested by the body.

 If you have sensitivities to lactose or follow a vegan diet I recommend choosing the following proteins:

 Hemp Protein Powder is derived from de-fatted hemp seeds and makes a complete protein, is high in fiber and also contains some essential fatty acids like omega 3 and 6.

 Pea Protein is a plant based protein powder so it’s a great protein supplement for vegans.
 It needs to be paired with other vegan sources of protein to make this protein more complete as it lacks some essential amino acids.

 Soy Protein – Great for a complete protein source derived from soybeans although research claims we should consume soy in moderation as it contains phytoestrogens which mimics the physiological effects of estrogen.

 Whatever your goals are whether it is to eat a more balanced diet, have more stamina for your workouts, lose weight, gain muscle, or just to better your health, find a protein supplement that works for you, especially when it comes to the right flavors or textures.
-If you find a protein powder that you enjoy you’re more likely to stick with it be more consistent and gain lots of health benefits.
-Try checking online or at some supplement stores – they may offer free protein samples and you can see which one works well with you.
+If you find a protein powder that you enjoy, you’ll be more consistent at using it and be able to gain all the health benefits.

 - 1 cup unsweetened chocolate almond milk